pclubiitk/smart-contract-hub/Voting/SNTV/README.md

 5. ` Register_Voter `: For voters to register
 6. ` Register_Candidate `: For candidates to register
 7. ` vote `: For voters to vote to their specific candidate of choice
-8. ` winningProposal `: Calculates the votes recieved by each candidate and declares the winners.
+8. ` winningProposal `: Calculates the votes recieved by each candidate and declares the winners

 ### HOW TO USE
 * Open the sntv.sol, copy the code, then run it on [REMIX](https://remix.ethereum.org)